 Let's summarize.
 Tips from HR specialists will help to correct any description of positive characteristics.
 As a result, you will get a spacious and catchy block about key personal qualities.

 What Personal Qualities Are Better Not to Mention

-Focus on your strengths and present them competently.
-For example, «My hallmark is attention to detail.
-I never hand over the work without thoroughly studying it and checking all the data».
+When you make a questionnaire for a recruiter, focus on your strengths and present them intelligently.
+For example: My hallmark is attention to detail.
+I never turn in a job without thoroughly studying it and checking all the data.

-What qualities should you mention in your CV in addition to positive ones?
-Of course, none.
-HRs will ask you about this at the interview anyway.
-Yet how to present them is up to you.
-For example, if you sometimes like to sleep longer and turn in projects late, then positively reformulate this.
-“I am sometimes late for work but I always stay longer because I know how important it is to complete the task.”
-Or: “I hand over projects later than all my colleagues, but unlike them, customers have no complaints about my articles."
+What personal qualities of an employee for the resume should be written in addition to the positive?
+None.
+In fact, this is already asked at the interview, but how to present — it's up to you.
+Convert your weaknesses to advantages.
+For example, if you sometimes like to sleep longer and turn in projects late, rephrase it positively.
+"I'm sometimes late for work, but I make sure to stay longer because I know how important it is to get the task done."
+Or, "I deliver projects later than all my colleagues, but unlike them, customers have no complaints about my articles."

 How to Describe Your Soft Skills

-For designers — creativity, adaptability, and endurance.
+Designer — creativity, adaptability, and endurance are important.